Midnight Sun in Iceland: What to Do & Where to Go

 Take Part In The Arctic Open Golf Tournament

 Are you an avid golf player?
-Based in Akureyri, the world's northernmost golf course, the Arctic Open Golf Tournament is a popular tournament with record numbers of international players in 2024.
+Based in Akureyri, the world's northernmost golf course, the Arctic Open Golf Tournament is a popular tournament that attracts golfers from all over the world.
 The peculiar light and stunning scenery are a great opportunity to compete and have fun over the summer solstice.

 Try Dog Sledding

 If you’re looking for an alternative way to take in the natural wonders of Iceland, then why not try a dog sledding trip?
-Although you might be heading out during the summer months, there is still plenty of snow in some regions which are perfect for sledding.
-This is one of the perfect ways to experience Iceland under the twilight rays of the midnight sun.
+Although you might be heading out during the summer months, there is still plenty of snow in some regions - perfect for sledding.
+This is one of the most magical ways to experience Iceland under the twilight rays of the Midnight Sun.
 Tours last about 45-60 minutes and can be taken at midnight.
-You also have plenty of photo opportunities and get the chance to meet the sled dogs too.
+You also have plenty of photo opportunities and get the chance to meet the sled dogs, too.

 Organize your dog sledding tour.